What do I need to connect to my interview?

 Connecting to Discord

-In your confirmation email, you should’ve received a one-time access URL to the Raconteuse Radio interview channel on the Writeropolis Industries server.
+In your confirmation email, you should’ve received a one-time access URL to the Raconteuse Radio interview channel on the Writeropolis Media server.
 You can find it here.

-However, I strongly recommend that you don’t click it until it’s time for your interview.
-You’re granted temporary membership and temporary members are automatically kicked off the server when they disconnect, and they won’t be able to access it again.
+However, I strongly recommend not clicking it until it’s time for your interview.
+You’re granted temporary membership, and temporary members are automatically kicked off the server when they disconnect, and they won’t be able to reaccess it.

-You are absolutely welcome to join the server if you do want to poke around and get comfortable with how Discord works.
+You are welcome to join the server if you want to poke around and get comfortable with how Discord works.

 What should I expect?